Tubal Pregnancy Treatment

-Why Choose the GYN Surgical Institute for your Tubal Pregnancy Treatment?
+How Will The GYN Surgical Institute Handle Your Tubal Pregnancy Treatment?

-Laparoscopy is a surgical procedure that is used to examine the inside of the abdomen.
-The thin long tube is inserted into the abdominal wall through a small incision.
+A tubal, or ectopic, pregnancy is when the embryo implants itself outside the uterine cavity.
+Laparoscopy is a surgical procedure in which we examine the inside of the abdomen.
+A thin long tube is inserted into the abdominal wall through a small incision.
 Laparoscopy can be used for an ectopic pregnancy when either of the two surgical procedures are being made:

 - Salpingostomy: This procedure involves removing the ectopic growth through a small incision cut in the fallopian tube.
 The cut can be left to close on its own or stitched closed.